Moldova-State-University/testgenerator/readme.md

 from: 1
 to: 10
 description: "Test description"
-lines:
-  - # line definition
+blocks: # blocks of lines
+  - nr_of_lines: 1 # number of lines in the block
-  - # line definition
+    line: # line definition
+      - type: integer
+        min: 1
+        max: 100
+        name: N
+      - type: integer
+        min: 1
+        max: 100
+        name: M
+  - nr_of_lines: N # number of lines in the block
-  - # line definition
+    line: # line definition
+      - type: array
+        size: M
+        element:
+          type: integer
+          min: -100
+          max: 100
-  # other lines
+# other blocks
 ```

 ### Structure of the test

-Structure of the test defines format of each line.
+Structure of the test defines blocks of lines.
+Block of lines contain number of lines with the same structure and line definition.
 Line can contain one or more elements.

 Each element can be of the following types: